Showing posts with label stroll. Show all posts

 Thomas Turpentine

 He joined the Confederate Army at the age of 13 and served until his regiment surrendered in Selma.
-After the war, he lived in Nashville in the newspaper business, but upon his return to Athens, he went into the grocery business with his father.
+After the war, he worked in the newspaper business in Nashville, but upon his return to Athens, he entered the grocery business alongside his father.

 Glenn Hall